Ted Hughes (judge): Manitoba

 In 1991, Manitoba Justice Minister James McCrae appointed Hughes to lead an investigation into the unusual circumstances which led to lawyer Harvey Pollock being arrested on a dubious sexual assault charge.
 Pollock had previously acted as the lawyer for the family of J.J.
 Harper, an indigenous leader who had been killed in a confrontation with Winnipeg police.
 The case against Pollock quickly fell apart in court, and the woman whose statements led to the charge later clarified that she had never accused Pollock of sexual assault during her discussions with police.
 Pollock believed that he was the target of a police vendetta.
 Hughes' report completely vindicated Pollock and led to the resignation of police chief Herb Stephen.

-A serious riot broke out at that Headingley Correctional Institution in 1996, leaving several guards and prisoners injured and the prison itself in ruins.
+A serious riot broke out at the Headingley Correctional Institution in 1996, leaving several guards and prisoners injured and the prison itself in ruins.
 Hughes was appointed to conduct an independent inquiry into the cause of the riot by Rosemary Vodrey, McCrae's successor as Justice Minister.
 Hughes concluded that the prison had been a social powder keg prior to the riot and that morale among prison guards was extremely low.
 He noted that seventy to eighty per cent of inmates in Manitoba prisons were indigenous and called for a national initiative to target social inequality and other root causes of crime.
 In a subsequent interview, Hughes said that governments should give safety of person and property the same importance as education and health.

 Hughes led the inquiry into the death of Phoenix Sinclair.
 He made "62 recommendations for improving the child welfare system and is a call out to address 'deeply rooted' issues."
 He also recommended changes to the provincial school curricula and to programs for supporting those on welfare, among others.
 The province of Manitoba announced that it had or was planning to implement many of the suggested changes, and issued a formal apology, stating that "the child welfare system failed Phoenix Sinclair".